 Meets: Friday 7:30-9:00pm, Student Center Twenty Chimneys (W20-306) as wll as small groups throughout the week

 Contact: MIT ACF Request (mitacf-request)

 Baptist Student Fellowship (BSF)

-The Baptist Student Fellowship at MIT is a group of students following Jesus who desire to connect with believers and non-believers on and off campus through fun activities, service projects, retreats, and shared interests.
-We gather weekly for small group Bible studies, so if you are a follower of Jesus Christ, or are simply interested in learning more, please join us.
-If you’re not Baptist, don’t worry, BSF is sponsored by Baptist Campus Ministry and the Baptist Chaplaincy at MIT, but open to everyone!!
+If you are a follower of Jesus Christ, or are simply interested in learning more, please join us.
+Undergrads and grad students can join a Question Night, game night, potluck dinner or our Free English Class for international students.
+If you’re not Baptist, don’t worry, BSF is sponsored by the Baptist Chaplaincy at MIT, but open to everyone!!